 An Audit Committee has been established by the County Board to provide advice to the Board regarding the exposure of Arlington County government and its component units to risk, such as financial, operational, and reputational risks.
-The Audit Committee consists of: two (2) County Board members, who serve as co-chairs, three (3) resident Community members, the County Manager, and the Director of the Department of Management and Finance.
+The Audit Committee consists of: two (2) County Board members, who serve as co-chairs, three (3) Community members, the County Manager, and the Director of the Department of Management and Finance.
 In addition to the three Community members, the Board will appoint a member to the Audit Committee from the Fiscal Affairs Advisory Commission, who will serve in an ex officio role.
-Resident Community member appointments will be for a two-year term and are to be staggered so that no more than two terms expire in a single year.
-Except in rare circumstances, resident Community members are limited to six years on the Audit Committee.
-Resident Community members shall have appropriate experience, including performance auditing, risk advisory services, enterprise risk management, government management, or financial management.
-In addition to the three citizenresident citizen members, the Board will appoint a liaisonmember to the Audit Committee from the shall be selected from the Fiscal Affairs Advisory Commission, who will serve in an ex officio role.
+Community member appointments will be for a two-year term and are to be staggered so that no more than two terms expire in a single year.
+Except in rare circumstances, Community members are limited to six years on the Audit Committee.
+Community members shall have appropriate experience, including performance auditing, risk advisory services, enterprise risk management, government management, or financial management.